Glossary of Academic Terminology

 A Continuing Studies Noncredit Student is a student enrolled in a non-degree seeking program or course at Rice's Glasscock School of Continuing Studies.

 Also known as semester credit hour which is the amount of credit awarded for successful completion of one contact hour of classroom instruction and two preparation hours per week for a semester of not less than 14 weeks.
-More information regarding semester credit hours, including a matrix that helps to calculate the credit hours that each course carries, can be found on the Office of the Registrar's website.
+More information regarding semester credit hours, including a matrix that helps to calculate the credit hours that each course carries, can be found on the Contact Hours and Credit Hours page on the Office of the Registrar's website.